joshuatrobertson/Group1Project/README.md

 <td><center><img src="report/images/image007_screentime.png" width="400"></center></td>

-*The bar chart displays the average daily use (in house) of computer games (red) and social media (blue) by children and adolescents in September 2019 (before lockdown; lighter colours) and April 2020 (during lockdown; darker colours) on school days (left) and days with no school (weekends, holidays, lockdown; right).
+*Fig. 1: This bar chart displays the average daily use (in house) of computer games (red) and social media (blue) by children and adolescents in September 2019 (before lockdown; lighter colours) and April 2020 (during lockdown; darker colours) on school days (left) and days with no school (weekends, holidays, lockdown; right).
 Source: Spitzer, 2021.*

 *Media Multitasking*